0xAX/linux-insides/DataStructures/bitmap.md

     unsigned long name[BITS_TO_LONGS(bits)]
 ```

-We can see that `DECLARE_BITMAP` takes two parameters:
+We can see that `DECLARE_BITMAP` macro takes two parameters:

 * `name` - name of bitmap;
 * `bits` - amount of bits in bitmap;